idiap/clapper/doc/logging.rst

    INFO: test message

-To help with setting the base logger level via the CLI, we provide a :py:mod:`click` :ref:`clapper.click.verbosity`.
+To help with setting the base logger level via the CLI, we provide a click_ :ref:`clapper.click.verbosity`.
 A full example can be seen at :ref:`clapper.click.configcommand` and :ref:`clapper.click.rc_helpers`.